CyberAgentAILab/cmaes/README.md

 #### Maximum a Posteriori CMA-ES [Hamano et al. 2024b]
 MAP-CMA is a method that is introduced to interpret the rank-one update in the CMA-ES from the perspective of the natural gradient.
 The rank-one update derived from the natural gradient perspective is extensible, and an additional term, called momentum update, appears in the update of the mean vector.
+The performance of MAP-CMA is not significantly different from that of CMA-ES, as the primary motivation for MAP-CMA comes from the theoretical understanding of CMA-ES.

 <details>